Seagate/ToolBin/SeaChest/ReadMeFirst.SeaChest.txt

 PAID BY THE LICENSEE TO SEAGATE FOR THE PRODUCT.
 ADDITIONALLY, IN NO EVENT SHALL SEAGATE'S LICENSORS OR SUPPLIERS BE LIABLE FOR ANY DAMAGES OF ANY KIND.

 8. Privacy.
-Seagateâ€™s collection, use and disclosure of personally identifiable information in connection with your use of the Product is governed by Seagateâ€™s Privacy Policy which is located at http://www.seagate.com/legal-privacy/privacy-policy/As further described in Seagateâ€™s Privacy Policy, certain Products may include a Product dashboard which allows users to manage Product settings, including but not limited to use of anonymous statistical usage data in connection with personally identifiable information.
-You agree to Seagateâ€™s collection, use, and disclosure of your data in accordance with the Product dashboard settings selected by you for the Product, or in the case of transfer as described in Section 11, you agree to the settings selected by the prior licensee unless
+Seagate’s collection, use and disclosure of personally identifiable information in connection with your use of the Product is governed by Seagate’s Privacy Policy which is located at http://www.seagate.com/legal-privacy/privacy-policy/As further described in Seagate’s Privacy Policy, certain Products may include a Product dashboard which allows users to manage Product settings, including but not limited to use of anonymous statistical usage data in connection with personally identifiable information.
+You agree to Seagate’s collection, use, and disclosure of your data in accordance with the Product dashboard settings selected by you for the Product, or in the case of transfer as described in Section 11, you agree to the settings selected by the prior licensee unless